AustralianSDAF/s1_preproc/insar_processing/README.md

 - Under changing moisture conditions (Advisable to select images acquired during dry periods and where no rainfall has occurred)
 - Over moving objects

+NOTE:
+- The orbit track spacing and revisit rate is significantly decreased at near the equator.
+- Sentinel-1B has stopped data transmission from December 23, 2021 therefore you may be unable to obtain good interferometric products from this point forward as the phase difference cannot be exploited.
 ___
 ## Setup (Conda)
-*Assuming you have already setup your Nimbus VM*
+*Assuming you have already setup your Nimbus VM (Recommended Requirements: 16 Core CPU/ 64GB RAM)*
 1. Create a conda environment
   `conda create -n snap8 -c terradue snap=8.0.0 snapista`
 2. Activate the environment